 ChemistryBack to guide home page.

-LecturesChemistry is a very popular choice with both biological and physical Natural Science students.
+LecturesChemistry is a very popular choice with both Biological and Physical Natural Sciences students.
 First year covers physical, organic, and inorganic chemistry, setting the foundation for second year if you decide to pursue either organic or physical (or both).
 The majority of the notes are present in the lecture booklets and the annotations missing are filled in during the lecture.
 Skimming the notes ahead of a lecture is good preparation and try to make sure you understand the previous lecture before the next one otherwise it is easy to become quickly confused.
 Lecturers are happy to answer questions at the end of the lecture.
 There are 3 chemistry lectures a week.